 4.3 Crop sown area

 The extent of sowing is an important indicator of the spread and severity of drought.
-Sowing operations are linked to rainfall and availability of water during initial growth stages.
-The percent deviation of current season crop sown area from its normal sown area for the respective blocks were calculated for the months of July and August.
-Crop sown area for all block was found below 85% of normal by the end of July which indicated the existence of drought during this month.
-Agalpur, Balangir, Bangomunda, Deogaon, Gudvella, Loisingha, Muribahal, Patnagarh, Puintala, Saintala, Titilagarh and Turekela had less than 75% of the normal crop sown area which indicated relatively higher intensity of drought by the end of July.
+Sowing operations are linked to rainfall and the availability of water during initial growth stages.
+The percentage deviation of the current season crop sown area from its normal sown area for the respective blocks was calculated for the months of July and August.
+Crop sown area for all blocks was found below 85% of normal by the end of July, which indicated the existence of drought during this month.
+Agalpur, Balangir, Bangomunda, Deogaon, Gudvella, Loisingha, Muribahal, Patnagarh, Puintala, Saintala, Titilagarh and Turekela had less than 75% of the normal crop sown area, which indicated a relatively higher intensity of drought by the end of July.
 But the deviation exceeded 85% by the end of August totally implied that there was no drought on the basis of crop coverage.
-Here a clear difference can be seen between sown area of July and August month and it is not giving any clear indication of drought during early crop growth stages.
-As the data on sown area under crops may not shed any light either on the health of crop and subsequent damage to the sown crop due to moisture stress we cannot rely on sown area for monitoring of drought.
+Here, a clear difference can be seen between the sown area of July and August month and it does not give any clear indication of drought during early crop growth stages.
+As the data on sown area under crops may not shed any light either on the health of the crop or subsequent damage to the sown crop due to moisture stress, we cannot rely on sown area for monitoring of drought.

 4.4 Vegetation Condition Index (VCI)

-Availability of long term NDVI data enables computation of Vegetation Condition Index (VCI), which is a more robust parameter than the instant NDVI.
-The VCI was found in normal range in all the blocks during June month except in Gudvella block which showed severe vegetation condition.
-Balangir, Bangomunda, Belpada, Deogaon, Gudvella, Khaprakhol, Muribahal, Puintala, Saintala, Titilagarh, Turekela block experienced severe vegetation condition during both the months July and August which clearly indicated presence of severe early season drought in above mentioned blocks.
-However, Agalpur block had moderate drought in August month.
-All the block had normal vegetation condition during September and October month except Turekela that had moderate value during September.
-One of the main advantage of VCI is that, because it is a satellite based drought product, it can provide near real time data over a region at a relatively high spatial resolution.
-In addition the VCI uses completely independent methodology for monitoring of drought while all of the other meteorological indices rely to some extent on station based meteorological data (Quiring and Ganesh 2010).
+Availability of long-term NDVI data enables computation of the Vegetation Condition Index (VCI), which is a more robust parameter than the instant NDVI.
+The VCI was found in the normal range in all the blocks during June, except in the Gudvella block, which showed severe vegetation condition.
+Balangir, Bangomunda, Belpada, Deogaon, Gudvella, Khaprakhol, Muribahal, Puintala, Saintala, Titilagarh, and Turekela blocks experienced severe vegetation conditions during both the months July and August, which clearly indicated the presence of severe early-season drought in above mentioned blocks.
+However, Agalpur block had a moderate drought in August.
+All the blocks had normal vegetation conditions during September and October month except Turekela, which had a moderate value during September.
+One of the main advantages of VCI is that, because it is a satellite-based drought product, it can provide near-real-time data over a region at a relatively high spatial resolution.
+In addition, the VCI uses a completely independent methodology for monitoring drought while all of the other meteorological indices rely to some extent on station-based meteorological data (Quiring and Ganesh 2010; Almouctar et al., 2024; Hang et al., 2014).

 4.5 Per cent Available Soil Moisture (PASM)